MrHands/Panini/README.md

 ## Commands

-Commands can range from the humble `NextLine`, which adds a new line chunk, to the more complicated `Braces`, which adds opening and closing braces to the output based on the brace breaking style.
+Commands can range from the humble `NextLine`, which adds a new line chunk, to the more involved `Braces`, which adds opening and closing braces to the output based on the brace breaking style.

 You can create a custom command by inheriting from `panini::CommandBase` and implementing the `Visit` method.